This post offers some innovative natural cork brands that have gone above and beyond the norm to create non-toxic and 0-VOC products.

 Some lines claim they are low-VOC.

-This cork tile is a glue down tile that also needs to be sealed in house.
+This cork tile is a glue-down tile that also needs to be sealed in-house.
 They recommend Loba 2K polyurethane to seal the top and Wakol D 3540 water-based 0-VOC contact cement to glue them down.

 More Conventional Cork Flooring

-Most cork flooring is engineered cork which has a HDF core.
+Most cork flooring is engineered cork which has an HDF core.
 It has a cork top layer and cork underlayment.
 The HDF core is usually made with formaldehyde and the cork is also compressed with glues including formaldehyde, polyurethane, and others.

 1. Forna Click-Together